jainanuj7/codeX/README.md

 3. Browse localhost:port_no to start
 4. Sign up a new account & log into start the test
 5. Browse the live leader board from http://localhost:port/codex/admin_panel and select leaderboard
+5. Main database config can be tweeked from /includes/misc.inc